 Don’t let the price tag fool you.
 Just because you can save does not mean you are going to sacrifice.

-This is an electronic piano that is part of the Privia line from Casio.
+The PX-780 is an electronic piano that is part of the Privia line from Casio.
 The Privia line is actually their high end line.
 It comes with a furniture grade cabinet that would complement any décor.
-Our first impression of this keyboard was that it is surprisingly well made.
+Our first impression of this digital piano was that it is surprisingly well made.

 The cabinet was decent looking and the keyboard itself felt very solid.
 Let us also take a minute to tell you what this is not:

 - It is not a portable digital piano.

 - It is not really well suited for the stage.